CurveDocs/curve-docs/docs/crvUSD/pegkeepers/overview.md

 PegKeepers are specialized contracts **designed to maintain the stability of the crvUSD peg**.
 They hold a pre-minted supply of crvUSD tokens to be utilized for peg stabilization efforts.
 The operation of PegKeepers is **restricted to only two actions: depositing and withdrawing from liquidity pools**.
 As long as these pre-minted crvUSD tokens are not deposited anywhere, they can and should be counted as out-of-circulation.

 These contracts are each associated with a specific liquidity pool that includes crvUSD and another fiat-redeemable USD stablecoin.

 The basic idea of PegKeepers revolves around monitoring the price of crvUSD and the balances of the linked pools and taking corresponding actions.
 When the **price of crvUSD exceeds 1.0**, indicating a deviation towards the upside, PegKeepers **deposit their crvUSD** into their linked pool and, in exchange, receive LP tokens.
 This action increases the crvUSD balance within the pool, thus exerting downward pressure on its price and aiding in peg stabilization.

 Conversely, should the crvUSD **price drop below 1.0**, signaling a downward peg deviation, PegKeepers are **permitted to burn their LP tokens and withdraw crvUSD** from the pool to reduce the balance within it and push the price back towards parity.
-This withdrawal mechanism is contingent on the PegKeeper having previously deposited crvUSD into the pool, as the contract must have LP tokens to burn in the process.
+This withdrawal mechanism is contingent on the PegKeeper having previously deposited crvUSD into the pool, as the **contract must have LP tokens to burn in the process**.

 Moreover, the **`update` function** that deposits and withdraws crvUSD is **callable by any EOA or smart contract**.
 To foster engagement, callers are rewarded with a caller share as an incentive.